When God Claps Back at the World's Biggest Bully — Modern Paraphrase | nocap.bible

 The Angel Moves, Assyria Falls ⚡

-That night, the Angel of the Lord went out and struck down 185,000 soldiers in the Assyrian camp.
+That night, the of the Lord went out and struck down 185,000 soldiers in the Assyrian camp.
 When people woke up the next morning — nothing but dead bodies.
 No battle.
 No siege.
 No negotiation.
 Just God moving in the night and it was over.

-And later, while he was in the temple of his false god Nisroch, his own sons — Adrammelech and Sharezer — struck him down with the sword and fled to the land of Ararat.
+And later, while he was in the of his false god Nisroch, his own sons — Adrammelech and Sharezer — struck him down with the sword and fled to the land of Ararat.
 His son Esarhaddon took his place as king.

 The man who said "your God can't save you" got taken out in his own god's temple by his own family.
-He mocked the living God and trusted dead idols — and in the end, his idols couldn't even protect him from the people in his own house.
+He mocked the living God and trusted dead — and in the end, his idols couldn't even protect him from the people in his own house.
 That's not irony.
 That's . 💀